campworkcoeman/campworkcoeman.org/cub-scouts/day-camp.md

 ---

 <div class="alert alert-info">
 <a href="https://www.ctrivers.org/event/workcoeman-day-camp/6362">Click here</a> to visit the council website to sign your son up for Cub Scout Day Camp at Camp Workcoeman.
-Sign up today!
+Sign up today! <a href="{{ site.url }}/cub-scouts/fees/">Click here</a> for camp fee information.
 </div>

 ### August 14--18, 2017